 Our research explores the material manifestation of cultural change through time and space.
 Our members combine innovative scientific methods with theoretically-informed analyses to understand past human experience, bringing together the humanities and the sciences.
-All members are actively engaged in field and laboratory work, with current projects in the Mediterranean, North Atlantic, Russia, North America, and throughout Ireland, from prehistory to the present.
+Archaeological research on the Palaeolithic through to the modern era is strategically linked through a shared, key intellectual concern: understanding processes, mechanisms, and expressions of cultural change.
+All members are actively engaged in field and laboratory work, with current projects in Africa, the Mediterranean, the North Atlantic, Russia, North America, Scotland, and throughout Ireland, from prehistory to the present.
 The cluster is also host to the Centre for Archaeological Fieldwork (CAF) a leading archaeological research unit carrying out projects on behalf of the Northern Ireland Environment Agency and other public and private sector bodies.
 CAF staff are actively involved in research and teaching, and students at all levels benefit from the ample opportunities for hands on experience.
 Members of the cluster take pride in our student-centred learning, with emphasis on small group teaching and intensive practical education.
-We offer a range of masters-level teaching capitalising upon our unique blend of scientific and cultural archaeology.
+We offer a range of masters-level teaching capitalising upon our unique blend of scientific and cultural archaeology, and an innovative four year undergraduate MSci degree programme.
 We have an active group of research students, and we welcome a wide range of visiting scholars to our seminar series.

-Members of the cluster hold elected leadership positions in international learned societies and organisations, including the Humans and Biosphere Commission of the International Union for Quaternary Research; the Bronze Age Studies Group; the Society for Medieval Archaeology; Society for Post-Medieval Archaeology, the Society for Historical Archaeology, the Irish Zooarchaeology Working Group, the Irish Post-Medieval Archaeology Group, the Discovery Programme, and the Royal Irish Academy.
-Members also serve on the editorial boards of the following journals: Childhood in the Past, Journal of the North Atlantic, Historical Archaeology, Quaternary International, International Journal of Historical Archaeology.
+Members of the cluster hold elected leadership positions in international learned societies and organisations, including the Bronze Age Studies Group; the Society for Medieval Archaeology; Society for Post-Medieval Archaeology, the Lithic Studies Society; the Society for Historical Archaeology, Ruralia, the Irish Zooarchaeology Working Group, the Irish Post-Medieval Archaeology Group, the Discovery Programme, and the Royal Irish Academy.
+Members also serve on the editorial boards of the following journals: Childhood in the Past, Journal of the North Atlantic, Historical Archaeology.

-PCC members enjoy interfacing with the public, and sharing the excitement of archaeological research.
-Community involvement is emphasised in many of our projects, our members work closely with local media, and the cluster also supports a very active branch of the Young Archaeologists Club.
+PCC members enjoy working with the public and sharing the excitement of archaeological research.
+Community involvement is emphasised in many of our projects; our members work closely with local and international media, and the cluster also supports a very active branch of the Young Archaeologists Club.